japila-books/spark-sql-internals/docs/spark-sql-FileFormat.md

 `isSplitable` is disabled (`false`) by default.

-Used exclusively when `FileSourceScanExec` physical operator is requested to <<spark-sql-SparkPlan-FileSourceScanExec.adoc#createNonBucketedReadRDD, create an RDD for non-bucketed reads>> (when requested for the <<spark-sql-SparkPlan-FileSourceScanExec.adoc#inputRDD, inputRDD>> and neither the optional <<spark-sql-BaseRelation-HadoopFsRelation.adoc#bucketSpec, bucketing specification>> of the <<spark-sql-SparkPlan-FileSourceScanExec.adoc#relation, HadoopFsRelation>> is defined nor <<spark-sql-SQLConf.adoc#bucketingEnabled, bucketing is enabled>>)
+Used exclusively when `FileSourceScanExec` physical operator is requested to <<spark-sql-SparkPlan-FileSourceScanExec.adoc#createNonBucketedReadRDD, create an RDD for non-bucketed reads>> (when requested for the <<spark-sql-SparkPlan-FileSourceScanExec.adoc#inputRDD, inputRDD>> and neither the optional <<spark-sql-BaseRelation-HadoopFsRelation.adoc#bucketSpec, bucketing specification>> of the <<spark-sql-SparkPlan-FileSourceScanExec.adoc#relation, HadoopFsRelation>> is defined nor [bucketing is enabled](SQLConf.md#bucketingEnabled))

 | prepareWrite
 a| [[prepareWrite]]